 Many times we are asked the question near the end of the preschool journey, “why continue in the final year of preschool at PCP if your student is eligible for a public program like public TK”?

 That is a good question.
 However, we like to engage in this dialogue around the beginning of your student’s journey.
-That is right, we like to have this conversation when children are 3 years-old or even still 2 ½.
+That is right, we like to have this conversation when children are 3 years old or even still 2 ½.
 Compare this to talking about college placement when your student is a freshman.

-The reason why we engage in this dialogue so early in the journey is because even though child development is not altogether predictable and we encourage parents to leave room in their decision-making for growth and change; information and options for parents are a phenomenal foundation and a solid baseline for decisions that we consider a tremendous benefit.
+The reason why we engage in this dialogue so early in the journey is that even though child development is not altogether predictable and we encourage parents to leave room in their decision-making for growth and change; information and options for parents are a phenomenal foundation and a solid baseline for decisions that we consider a tremendous benefit.

-There is a defined baseline and expectation for quality in serving 4-5 year-old children that we believe should not be compromised.
+There is a defined baseline and expectation for quality in serving 4-5-year-old children that we believe should not be compromised.
 These expectations have been scrutinized by the Academy of Early Childhood Programs and Professionals in Washington D.C.

-There is a distinct difference in Peñasquitos Christian Preschool’s Kinder Readiness Program from other public and private programs not nationally recognized and that is highlighted in a couple major factors.
-Because our program is committed to early childhood ethics and best practice through our association with NAEYC Accreditation, there are some distinct differences in PCP’s preschool as well as Kinder Readiness as a preparation for Elementary school and beyond:
+There is a distinct difference in Peñasquitos Christian Preschool’s Kinder Readiness Program from other public and private programs not nationally recognized and that is highlighted in a couple of major factors.
+Because our program is committed to early childhood ethics and best practice through our association with NAEYC Accreditation, there are some distinct differences in PCP’s preschool as well as Kinder Readiness as preparation for Elementary school and beyond:

-- We believe that this age/stage of children (4-5 years old by December 1st) are still considered within the core of early childhood education as defined (birth to age 8 years-old) and therefore programs that ethically offer an exceeding amount of student choice, and play-based academics over an extended period of time with low teacher/student ratios and group sizes are choosing to meet a quality that is defined as best practice.
-For this age group the maximum group size is 20 with a ratio of 1:10.
+- We believe that this age/stage of children (4-5 years old by December 1st) are still considered within the core of early childhood education as defined (birth to age 8 years old) and therefore programs that ethically offer an exceeding amount of student choice, and play-based academics over an extended period of time with low teacher/student ratios and group sizes are choosing to meet a quality that is defined as best practice.
+For this age group, the maximum group size is 20 with a ratio of 1:10.
 Any program that exceeds this recommended ratio (defined by the National Academy of Early Childhood Programs) is not within the scope of best practice.
 This includes public Transitional Kindergarten in the state of California as they serve the same age and stage.

 - Trickle Down Academics which means that academics meant for older children (even Kindergartners, are now being offered to 4 or 5 year-olds as a means for preparation).
-When children’s brains and development are not ready for this type of academia, teacher led interrupted, mandated center time, student drilling (regurgitating facts), worksheets, reading, math programs meant for older children it creates stress in children and then learning outcomes end up not being based in social and emotional benchmarks and goals.
+When children’s brains and development are not ready for this type of academia, teacher-led interrupted, mandated center time, student drilling (regurgitating facts), worksheets, reading, math programs meant for older children it creates stress in children and then learning outcomes end up not being based in social and emotional benchmarks and goals.
 Research has proven time and again that social and emotional goals and outcomes are the foundation and baseline for higher learning and school success.
 Read Here: What Educators Say about Increasing Expectations in Young Children

-- Our belief does not stem from individual opinions, persons or programs rather it is based on a collection of facts and early childhood position statements that have led to early childhood learning standards and best practices for this particular age-group.
+- Our belief does not stem from individual opinions, persons, or programs rather it is based on a collection of facts and early childhood position statements that have led to early childhood learning standards and best practices for this particular age-group.

-- We strongly encourage parents to use the preschool years to develop a solid basis in child development so that they can fully understand, value and respond to their child’s ever changing and growing needs.
-Our staff is available and will work with parents to help them recognize and adapt to the shifting dynamics of family life, school life and the crescendos of parenting relationships.
+- We strongly encourage parents to use the preschool years to develop a solid basis in child development so that they can fully understand, value, and respond to their child’s ever-changing and growing needs.
+Our staff is available and will work with parents to help them recognize and adapt to the shifting dynamics of family life, school life, and the crescendos of parenting relationships.